HSLdevcom/digitransit-site/pages/en/developers/apis/4-realtime-api/vehicle-positions/index.md

 | `version`        | `v1` is the current version of the HFP topic and the payload format.
 | `temporal_type`  | The type of the journey, `ongoing` or `upcoming`. `ongoing` describes the current situation. `upcoming` refers to the next expected journey of the same vehicle. `upcoming` messages are broadcasted shortly before the start of the next journey.
 One use of `upcoming` is to show the relevant vehicle to your users even before the driver has signed on to the journey that your users are interested in. `upcoming` is not working properly yet, though.
 | `transport_mode` | The type of the vehicle.
 One of `bus`, `tram` or `train`.
 The metro, the ferries and the U-line busses are not supported.
 Due to a bug some replacement busses for tram lines have `tram` as their type.
 We are working on it.
 | `operator_id`    | The unique ID of the operator that _owns_ the vehicle.
+See the list of operators below.<br/>**Note:** Operator ids must be exactly 4 digits long in the topic filter, so leftpad them with zeroes (e.g. `80` → `0080`)
 | `vehicle_number` | The vehicle number that can be seen painted on the side of the vehicle, often next to the front door.
-Different operators may use overlapping vehicle numbers. `operator_id/vehicle_number` uniquely identifies the vehicle.
+Different operators may use overlapping vehicle numbers. `operator_id/vehicle_number` uniquely identifies the vehicle.<br/>**Note:** Vehicle numbers must be exactly 5 digits long in the topic filter, so leftpad them with zeroes if needed.
 | `route_id`       | This matches `route_id` in GTFS.
 Due to a bug some rare "number variants" do not match GTFS properly.
 We are working on it.
 | `direction_id`   | The line direction of the trip.
 Matches `direction_id` in GTFS.
 Either `1` or `2`.
 | `headsign`       | The destination name, e.g. `Aviapolis`.
 Note: This does NOT match `trip_headsign` in GTFS exactly.